n-eq/weatherspeaker/README.md

 A non-exhaustive list of suggested unsolved bugs/improvement ideas is given hereafter:

 * Check if there are any open [issues](http://github.com/marrakchino/weatherspeaker/issues) and see whether you can contribute by fixing them.

-* Use the functions `get_coordinates_from_ip` and `get_city_country_from_ip` to allow the user to use the program without explicitly specifying a city.
-See for example how you can extract the city ID number by knowing its name from: http://www.openweathermap.org/help/city_list.txt as the API is not performing well when only providing a city name.

 * Add a `-d` option to specify the 'day delay' of the forecast, e.g. invoking `weatherspeaker -d 3` returns the weather forecast of 3 days later.